Trump Accounts Explained: How to Open One & Get the $1,000 Federal Deposit

 Who Qualifies For the Free Seed Money?

-All children under the age of 18 are eligible to open a Trump Account—the difference is in whether they’ll get the seed money.
+All children under the age of 18 are eligible to open a Trump Account—the difference is in whether they’ll get free seed money from the government.
 When the program was first announced, it was limited to those born between a certain time, but in December 2025, the president announced that older children may be able to receive a deposit, too.

 Who’s Eligible for the $1,000 Newborn Contribution